The Anacrusis: Development

 Stray Bombay was formed in 2019 by Chet Faliszek and Kim Voll with the intention to create co-operative video games.
 Faliszek had previously worked on the Left 4 Dead series as a writer and co-lead.
 The Anacrusis was announced two years later at the 2021 Summer Games Fest, and would become their debut title.
 The name refers to the musical term anacrusis, referencing the notes before the first downbeat in a piece of music; Falizsek explained that the player characters get caught in a skirmish against the alien threat "in the beats before [it] turns to soldiers, pilots, and space fighters".
-The game's setting was inspired by 60s and 70s science fiction, Faliszek enjoyed shows such as Space: 1999, Logan's Run, and Battlestar Galactica when he was growing up, and he describes the sci-fi of this era as "more about taking what we have in the real world but making it strange than the smaller/faster/better that happened once the integrated circuit captured the public's imagination."
+The game's setting was inspired by 60s and 70s science fiction, Faliszek enjoyed shows such as Space: 1999, Logan's Run, and Battlestar Galactica when he was growing up, and he describes the sci-fi of this era as "more about taking what we have in the real world but making it strange [rather than] smaller/faster/better that happened once the integrated circuit captured the public's imagination."

 The game was released in early access on January 13, 2022, with an initial three co-operative campaign episodes.
 Stray Bombay updated the game throughout the early access period, and valued the feedback they received through their public Discord channel.
 Mod support had been a priority for Stray Bombay, and an update in June 2022 included community made mods; full Steam Workshop integration came in November 2022.
 A new Holdout co-operative game mode was added in April 2022, and fourth campaign episode was released in beta form in October 2022.
 By January 2023, Rock, Paper, Shotgun noted the game had more varied weaponry, enemies that provided more feedback on being hit, and general improvements to the game's stability, though cautioned that "plenty of glitches could [still] use some attention".
 In June 2023, Stray Bombay released Versus Mode for the game, and was the last game mode to be released before the game's official launch in December 2023, which also saw the release of the fifth campaign episode.

 Prior to the full release of the game, Faliszek reflected on the early access experience, and wrote that he would not use it for future releases.
 He said that for smaller multiplayer games like The Anacrusis, the concurrent player count was under-counted in the publicly visible Steam statistics, discouraging potential customers from buying a supposedly "dead game".
 He also believed making the game available through Game Pass had cannibalised their sales.